8 Important facts about the river Jamuna. Also, see these 3 pictures and an amazing video of the riverside.

 Jamuna River tributaries

 There are several major tributaries of the river Jamuna.
-These are Dhudhkumar, Dhorola, Tista, Korotoa, Atrai.
+These are Dhudhkumar, Dhorola, Tista, Korotoa, and Atrai.
 Among them, Dhudhkumar, Dhorola, Tista rivers are three rivers of fast-flowing nature.

 Bangabandhu Jamuna Multipurpose Bridge

 At present, there is a 4.8 km bridge over the river Jamuna which is known as Bangabandhu Jamuna Multipurpose Bridge.
-The eastern end of the bridge is at Bhuapur in Tangail district and the western end is in Sirajganj Sadar Upazila.
+The eastern end of the bridge is at Bhuapur in the Tangail district and the western end is in Sirajganj Sadar Upazila.
 Another video is here when I was at the bank of the river Jamuna.